nealpalmer/UsbJoy/README.md

 - "v#" to set the power-on setting for the Green ports - probably want them always on "vF" unless they are being used in some interesting way.
 - "V#" to set the power-on DEFAULT for the Green ports (saved to EEPROM)

+**Future enhancements**
+- Add a 5-pin direct programming header for connecting to SmartButton (no need for weird programming cable).
+- Move QR code to top side of board.

 Neal Palmer,
 **FRC team #2984 Vikings Robotics,**